Rae Spoon: Personal life

 Spoon grew up as a transgender person in Calgary, Alberta.
 They were raised in a working-class Evangelical Christian Pentecostal household by a paranoid-schizophrenic father.
 Spoon has lived in Montreal and now lives in Victoria, British Columbia.

 In 2003, Spoon said they identified as a trans man.
 In 2012, during an interview with fellow advocate for the gender-neutral pronoun and cartoonist, Elisha Lim, Spoon noted a preference for the pronoun "they", and has identified as non-binary since then.
 They explained to Now Magazine, "after years of fighting to be called 'he,' the idea of coming out again made me tired.
 But now I feel kind of rejuvenated, ready to fight on some more.
 I think the 'they' pronoun is a pretty cool thing.
 It's letting a lot of people not have to identify as a man or a woman.
 Whatever it means to them."

 During the 2020 COVID-19 pandemic, which forced them to cancel a series of tours, Spoon was diagnosed with cervical cancer.
 They said they did not know what the prognosis was at that point.
 They underwent chemotherapy, radiotherapy, and surgery, and at one point were suffering so much that they considered seeking medical assistance in dying; however, by October 2020, they were declared cancer-free.

 Career

+Early music

 How do you become a transgender country singer?
 For some, it's easier to be transgender from the start, and then work towards becoming a singer.
 For others it is better to play music first, and then come out as transgender.
 About ten years ago, I managed to do both in the space of a few months.